By Paul Taylor

 I do, however, think that the one exception where hair loss concealers might have a role to play for some people is to use them on an ad hoc basis.

-Plus, any photos taken would look that much better.
+Plus, any photos taken will look that much better.

 So, for that reason, I'd say these types of products can have a part to play in dealing with hair loss.